Here are the top neighborhoods and events within Sacramento, California where kids are sure to score lots of candy on Halloween.

 Rancho Cordova, California

-10-28-12 and it is free!
-4:30 pm to 8:30 pm.
+.
 Harvest Carnival is for the entire family!
 There will be cars decorated for Halloween with their trunks full of candy.
 Be sure to bring a bag to take home your prizes and candy.
 Activities include slides, rock wall, surfing booth, train rides, jump houses, laser tag arena, carnival games, cupcake walk, live band, dance arena, and much more!
 Food & drinks will be available for purchase such as BBQ, smoothies, cotton candy, and shaved ice.

 10020 Foothills Blvd.